Skip to main content

 Starting a Nonprofit Organization Checklist

-Why Create a Nonprofit?
+Why Create a Nonprofit Corporation?

 Why do people create nonprofits?
-Typically it is because they have the drive to make a difference for a cause that is close to their hearts or has affected them personally in some way.
+Often it is because they have the drive to make a difference for a cause that is close to their hearts or has affected them personally in some way.
 Simply put, nonprofits handle the hard issues and make the world a better place.

-Tax Benefits of a Nonprofit
+Tax Benefits of a Nonprofit Corporation

+One of the biggest perks of a nonprofit is its tax-exempt status.
 Because the mission of a nonprofit is to work toward the public good, the organization is usually eligible for federal and state tax benefits not available to for-profit organizations.
-Additionally, some nonprofits can offer tax deductions to individuals and organizations that donate money, goods, or services to the organization.
+Under the Internal Revenue Code, specifically section 501(c)(3), qualified charitable organizations don't pay federal income tax.
+This means more of your fundraising efforts go directly to your cause.

 Applying for 501 (c) (3) Status